 Usually the Sur-la-table classes consist of a main course meal item which ends up on a plate for lunch.

-To keep our spirits high and our tummies from grumbling, they served us a big bowl of cheddar dip and crackers.
+To keep our spirits high and our tummies from grumbling, they served us a big bowl of Dubliner Cheese Dip and crackers.

 Every single one of us asked for the recipe and now that I’ve been serving it at holiday parties, I’ve lost track of how many times I’ve been asked for the recipe.